32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Boarding Process: What to Expect

-Once they let you in, you’ll go through security and check in with a rep who will hand you a band for onboard charges.
-Then, you’ll be on your way to the terminal to await boarding.
-Boarding is called by groups, starting with Rockstars.
+Once you’re let in, you’ll go through security, check in with a representative, and receive your band for onboard charges.
+Boarding is then called by groups, starting with RockStars.

 Goodbye Cruise Cards, Hello Bands

-Virgin Voyages has ditched the old-school cruise cards and switched to super convenient bands.
-These wristbands act as your keycard for everything onboard, making it easy to keep everything you need literally on hand.
-We loved the convenience of not having to dig around for a card.
+Virgin Voyages has ditched traditional cruise cards and switched to convenient wristbands.
+These bands act as your cabin key and your onboard charge account, so you’ll always have what you need right on your wrist.
+We loved the convenience of not having to dig around for a keycard.

-If you want to use Sailor Loot, you have to wait until you’re connected to the ship’s Wi-Fi.
-When we entered the cruise terminal, we connected to the ship’s Wi-Fi because we were eager to book the “Swimming with Sharks in Bimini” excursion.
-The morning tour was already booked, but we got the afternoon tour.
+If you plan to use Sailor Loot, you’ll need to wait until you’re connected to the ship’s Wi-Fi.
+On one of our sailings, we connected as soon as we entered the terminal to book “Swimming with Sharks in Bimini.”
+The morning slot was already gone, but we snagged the afternoon tour.

 Book Popular Activities and Entertainment Upon Boarding